The story of the Zionist resistance movement in Holland

 The Jews are concentrated in the transit camp Westerbork and from there they are transported eastward to the extermination camps in Poland.

-At the same time, 49 boys and girls stay in an institution of the Youth Aliya in Loosdrecht in the Netherlands.
+At the same time, 49 boys and girls stay in an institution of the Zionist Youth Aliyah in Loosdrecht in the Netherlands.

-This institution in Loosdrecht was founded with the aim of helping youth from Germany escape after the events of Kristalnacht in Germany in November 1938 and preparing them for their Aliya in Loosdrecht.
+This institution in Loosdrecht was founded with the aim of helping Jewish youth from Germany escape after the events of Kristalnacht in Germany in November 1938 and preparing them in Loosdrecht for their Aliyah.

-In early August 1942, the leaders of this organization became aware that the Germans had decided to close the institute in Loosdrecht.
+In early August 1942, the youth instructors of this organization, Joachim Simon Shushu – and Menachem Pinkhof, became aware that the Germans had decided to close the institute in Loosdrecht and send the youngsters to the concentration camps in Eastern Europe

 Joop, despite being a father of three children and the fourth ‘on the way’, was married to Wil.
 He immediately devoted himself finding hiding places for the Loosdrecht children.
 He involves his friends and some of the staff of his school, but also other Dutch-Christian families.